mightyjoe781/notes/docs/fin/varsity/mod1.md

 **Remember Irrespective of the category of Market Participant, Everyone’s agenda is to make MONEY :P**

-When money is involved, human emotion run high in form of greed, fear, persuation and scams :P. One can easily fall pray to such practices and to ensure the rights of everyone we have SEBI.
+When money is involved, human emotion run high in form of greed, fear, persuation and scams.
+One can easily fall pray to such practices and to ensure the rights of everyone we have SEBI.

 **Security and Exchange Board of India** (SEBI), ensure :